abnamro/repository-scanner/README.md

 tool and the technologies that it utilizes are explained in detail here.
 As shown in the diagram, all the components mentioned are run as Docker containers in a Kubernetes ecosystem.

-* [RESC-Frontend](https://github.com/abnamro/repository-scanner/tree/main/components/resc-frontend): The RESC-Frontend is a fully responsive dashboard application developed using Vue.js 2 and the BootstrapVue framework.
+* [RESC-Frontend](https://github.com/abnamro/repository-scanner/tree/main/components/resc-frontend): The RESC-Frontend is a fully responsive dashboard application developed using TypeScript, Vue 3 and the BootstrapVueNext framework (based on Bootstrap 5).
 It has screens for Analytics, Repositories, Scan Findings, Rule Analytics, and Rule Pack.
 * [RESC-Backend](https://github.com/abnamro/repository-scanner/tree/main/components/resc-backend): The RESC-Backend is the backend of the Repository Scanner tool.
 The RESC-Backend consists of RabbitMQ users and queue creation, Database models, the RESC Web service, and Alembic scripts for database migration.
 The RESC Web service is created using FASTAPI.
 * [RESC-VCS-Scanner](https://github.com/abnamro/repository-scanner/tree/main/components/resc-vcs-scanner): RESC-VCS-Scanner, which runs as a celery worker, gathers repositories from the repositories queue and carries out a secret scan.
 Gitleaks is used as the scanner to find secrets.
 * [RESC-VCS-Scraper](https://github.com/abnamro/repository-scanner/tree/main/components/resc-vcs-scraper): All projects and repositories from supported VCS providers such as Bitbucket, Azure Repos, and GitHub are gathered by the RESC-VCS-SCRAPER.
 This component contains the VCS-Scraper-Projects and VCS-Scraper-Repositories as its primary modules.